BirdeeHub/nixCats-nvim/README.md

 That being said, definitely explore first while you understand the concept.
 It boils down to a few concepts.

-    The idea:
+*The idea*:
 1. import flake as config file.
 2. Sort categories.
 3. Convert set that chooses the categories included verbatim to a lua table returned by nixCats.
 4. export all the options possible

     The clever part is organizing it so that it is not unusable.